Smiles in Springfield

 According to statistics compiled by the Oral Cancer Foundation, as many as 53,000 Americans are diagnosed with oral cancer each year, and only around half of those diagnosed will still be alive five years later.
-At Smiles in Springfield, Quang Tran, DDS, Bryan Grimmer, DDS, and Nhu-Quynh Phung, DMD, understand the importance of professional oral cancer screenings, and they integrate these services into all dental exams.
+At Smiles in Springfield, Dr. Quang Cao Tran, DDS, understands the importance of professional oral cancer screenings, and they integrate these services into all dental exams.
 If you’re overdue for an exam, or if you have concerns about changes in the soft tissues of your mouth, schedule an appointment at our Springfield, Virginia, dental office right away.
 Online booking is fast and easy, or you’re always welcome to call to check appointment availability.

 All forms of cancer are characterized by abnormal cellular growth that invades surrounding tissues and disrupts normal function.
 Oral cancer includes cancers of the tongue, cheeks, lips, soft and hard palates, throat, sinuses, or the floor of your mouth.